yuwchen/Chinese-ASR/README.md

 # Chinese-ASR

-This repository is a step-by-step tutorial of finetuning the pretrained Chinese ASR model from speechbrain on your own dataset.
+This repository is describe how to finetune the pretrained Chinese ASR model from speechbrain on your own dataset.
 Link to huggingface: https://huggingface.co/speechbrain/asr-transformer-aishell